-The new line runs from the city of Wonju across to Gangneung; trains will run along existing tracks from Incheon & Seoul to Wonju, and then onto the new tracks from there.
+The new line runs from the city of Wonju across to Gangneung; trains run along the previously existing conventional tracks from Seoul to Wonju, and then onto the dedicated high speed line from there.

 The stations on the new line are:

 Manjong (in northern Wonju)

 There’s an accurate map here (and that’s a cool site if you’re interested in Korea and a bit of an infrastructure geek!).
 The other maps on this page are approximate (I knocked them up on Google Maps):

-This line will of course be of great benefit to the population in the region, but also game-changing for us skiers and boarders wanting to get to Korea’s best ski resorts from Seoul – travel times will be significantly reduced for a number of Gangwon-do resorts, including but not limited to the Olympic host resorts, as follows (with closest station in brackets):
+This line is of course of great benefit to the population in the region, but also game-changing for us skiers and boarders wanting to get to Korea’s best ski resorts from Seoul – it significantly reduces travel time to a number of Gangwon-do resorts, including but not limited to the Olympic host resorts, as follows (with closest station in brackets):

 2. Welli Hilli Park (Dunnae Station, free shuttle to resort)